 The programme is either completed on a full time or part-time (compact block week sessions; 5-6 weeks) basis.
 Admission requirements are as follows:

-• A qualification at NQF level 7 with an average of 60%.
+- A built-environment qualification at NQF level 7 with an average of 60% or more.

-• A qualification at NQF level 7 with an average of 56%< with five years planning related work experience.
+- A non-built - environment qualification at NQF level 7 with an average of 60% or more (with five years planning related work experience.
+Such applications will be subjected to a selection test.

-• A pass (50%<) is required for the selection test (to be communicated after the closing date)
+- A pass (50%) is required for the selection test (dates to be communicated to those who are eligible)

-• Applicants with a qualification at NQF level 6, additionally require at least five years of related working experience.
-These applications are subject to final approval from the UFS Recognition of Prior Learning (RPL) department.
+- Applicants with a built-environment qualification at NQF level 6; additionally require at least five years of related working experience.
+These applications are shared with Recognition of Prior Learning (RPL) office for further assessments and are subject to final approval by the HOD and Dean of the faculty.

 The programme is either completed on a full time or part-time (compact block week sessions; 5-6 weeks) basis.
 Admission requirements are as follows:

-• A Town and regional planning or spatial planning honours qualification at NQF level 8 with an average of 65%.
+- A Town and regional planning or spatial planning honours qualification at NQF level 8 with an average of 65% or more.

 The application process for the qualifications above is as follows:

-3. Email the selection form with all the required documents (as one email/attachment) as stipulated in the form
+- Email the selection form with all the required documents (as one email/attachment) to NtsiuTTR@ufs.ac.za.

-Masters in Urban and Regional Planning (Research) or Masters in Human Settlements (research)
+Masters in Urban and Regional Planning (Research) and Masters in Human Settlements (research)

 Admission requirements are as follows.